-How Virtual Try-On Technology is Reducing Fashion Returns by 40% in 2026
+How Virtual Try-On Technology is Reducing Fashion Returns by meaningful in 2026

 Online fashion has a returns problem that is quietly bleeding brands dry.
 For every ten items a shopper orders online, three come back — often because the garment looked different on a model than it does in real life, or because sizing felt like a gamble.
 The result?
-A global fashion return crisis topping $600 billion annually, according to the National Retail Federation.
+A global fashion return crisis topping current plan pricing billion annually, based on the National Retail Federation.
 The industry has tried better sizing charts, more detailed descriptions, and higher-resolution photos.
 None of it moved the needle enough.
 Then came virtual try-on powered by artificial intelligence — and for the first time, brands are seeing meaningful reductions in return rates.
-Some are reporting drops of 40% or more after integrating AI model visualization into their product pages.
+Some are reporting drops of meaningful or more after integrating AI model visualization into their product pages.
 Here is how the technology works, which tools are leading the charge, and how to implement it for your catalog.

-Why Online Fashion Returns Are a $600 Billion Drain on the Industry
+Why Online Fashion Returns Are a current plan pricing Billion Drain on the Industry

 The numbers are stark.
-In 2025, the average return rate for online fashion purchases hit 26%, according to Digital Commerce 360 — and that figure has been climbing as more shopping shifts to mobile and social platforms where product images are compressed and context stripped away.
-Every returned item costs a brand between $15 and $30 in logistics, inspection, and restocking alone.
-The root cause is almost always the same: appearance mismatch.
+In 2025, the average return rate for online fashion purchases hit meaningful, based on Digital Commerce 360 — and that figure has been climbing as more shopping shifts to mobile and social platforms where product images are compressed and context stripped away.
+Every returned item costs a brand between current plan pricing and current plan pricing in logistics, inspection, and restocking alone.
+The root cause is almost typically the same: appearance mismatch.
 Shoppers ordered based on how a garment looked on a professional model and received something that looked and felt different in their own mirror.
 (Digital Commerce 360 / NRF, 2025)

-Research from JungleScout indicates that 73% of shoppers say seeing an item on a model that reflects their own body type would meaningfully reduce their purchase hesitation.
+review from JungleScout indicates that meaningful of shoppers say seeing an item on a model that reflects their own body type would meaningfully reduce their purchase hesitation.
 Yet until recently, providing that experience at scale required prohibitively expensive traditional photography — paying model fees, booking studios, coordinating shoots, and repeating the entire process every time inventory changed.
 (JungleScout 2026)

-"The average fashion brand spends $800 to $2,500 per SKU on traditional photography.
-AI virtual try-on tools reduce this cost to under $20 per SKU with comparable or better visual quality for ecommerce deployment."
+"The average fashion brand spends current plan pricing per SKU on traditional photography.
+AI virtual try-on tools reduce this cost to under current plan pricing per SKU with comparable or better visual quality for ecommerce deployment."

 How AI Virtual Try-On Actually Works